School of Education and Human Sciences Code

 - Specific Functions.
 The Scholarship Committee shall:

-- Develop policies for the administration and allocation of scholarships, publicize information and application deadlines, review applications for, and make awards donor scholarships;
+- Develop policies for the administration and allocation of scholarships, publicize information and application deadlines, review applications for, and make awards for scholarships to SOEHS students;

 - Assist in hosting the Donor Scholarship luncheon for all the School's donor scholarship recipients;